-- Current rooms and equipment (both indoor and at stadium) are too small to meet current demand for treatment and therapy for over 1900 athletes and 8000 visits/year; ventilation issues also exist. - Location of the stadium trainer's facility between two male locker rooms is problematic for female athletes who find the location intimidating. - 2.
-Data and sources consulted to assess needs - Feedback from both trainers and students

-- Demand already exceeds available capacity and is only expected to increase; this problem will continue to get worse if left unaddressed.
+- 1. Problems with the current space/facility - Current rooms and equipment (both indoor and at stadium) are too small to meet current demand for treatment and therapy for over 1900 athletes and 8000 visits/year; ventilation issues also exist. - Location of the stadium trainer's facility between two male locker rooms is problematic for female athletes who find the location intimidating. - 2.
+Data and sources consulted to assess needs - Feedback from both trainers and students - 3.
+Anticipated future problems and opportunities - Demand already exceeds available capacity and is only expected to increase; this problem will continue to get worse if left unaddressed.
 Students currently note that the trainer rooms are too small and overcrowded with students needing to get taped before practice. - 4.
-Additional context (comparisons to other schools, noted best practices, etc. - N/A - 5.
+Additional context (comparisons to other schools, noted best practices, etc. n/a - 5.
 Ways master plan addresses needs - The master plan increases the size of the trainer's room (indoor only), which would allow for additional equipment and room to treat more student athletes.

-PE/Athletics Equipment Rooms and Storage Spaces Needs Assessment
+PE/Athletics Equipment Rooms/Storage Spaces Needs Assessment

-- Current available storage space for both PE and Athletics equipment is inadequate; equipment is frequently left in hallways, equipment often needs to be moved from space to space which cuts into class and practice time - For some sports such as tennis no space exists at all, and students are expected to carry equipment to/from school each day - All current space is being shared with other groups no dedicated areas for specific-use items, which leads to confusion and loss of equipment

-- Storage issues are readily visible in the area - Direct feedback from both teachers, coaches and students

-- Demand already exceeds available capacity and is only expected to increase; this problem will continue to get worse if left unaddressed - 4.
-Additional context (comparisons to other schools, noted best practices, etc. - N/A - 5.
+- 1. Problems with the current space/facility - Current available storage space for both PE and Athletics equipment is inadequate; equipment is frequently left in hallways, equipment often needs to be moved from space to space which cuts into class and practice time - For some sports such as tennis no space exists at all, and students are expected to carry equipment to/from school each day - All current space is being shared with other groups no dedicated areas for specific-use items, which leads to confusion and loss of equipment - 2.
+Data and sources consulted to assess needs - Storage issues are readily visible in the area - Direct feedback from both teachers, coaches and students - 3.
+Anticipated future problems and opportunities - Demand already exceeds available capacity and is only expected to increase; this problem will continue to get worse if left unaddressed - 4.
+Additional context (comparisons to other schools, noted best practices, etc. n/a - 5.
 Ways master plan addresses needs - The master plan increases the storage space dedicated to PE/Athletics